tychoBlender/jekyll-now/_posts/2018-02-01-Beacon-Tower.md

 ---
 layout: post
 title: Beacon Tower_
+project: true
+byline: Oakland's newest tower in the heart of booming Uptown Oakland
 published: true
 ---

 ### Light the way

-Newly announced workspace that won’t just reshape the Oakland skyline, its ~850,000 square feet tower will be based in the heart of booming Uptown Oakland.
+Newly announced workspace reshaping the Oakland skyline with its ~850,000 square feet tower in the heart of booming Uptown Oakland.

 ![alt text][logo]